Aaron Hernandez Had No Drugs In His System At Time Of Death, Wrote Biblical Reference On Cell Wall With Blood

 — BlackSportsOnline (@BSO) May 1, 2017

-As The Boston Globe reports, Aaron Hernandez was found hanging by his neck in his prison cell in the early morning hours of April 19.
-According to guards who first came across the scene of his death, which has been ruled a suicide by the medical examiner, claim that Hernandez had soaped up his cell floor using shampoo to make it nearly impossible to “change his mind” after carrying out his suicide attempt.
-According to earlier reports, Aaron Hernandez was already deceased when the scene was discovered by guards, and now a new five-page reports pertaining to the death of the former professional football player is shedding more light on both the scene of his death and Hernandez’ final moments.
+As the Boston Globe reports, Aaron Hernandez was found hanging by his neck in his prison cell in the early morning hours of April 19.
+Guards who first came across the scene of his death, which has been ruled a suicide by the medical examiner, claim that Hernandez had soaped up his cell floor using shampoo to make it nearly impossible to “change his mind” after carrying out his suicide attempt.
+According to earlier reports, Aaron Hernandez was already deceased when the scene was discovered by guards, and now a new five-page report pertaining to the death of the former professional football player is shedding more light on both the scene of his death and Hernandez’s final moments.

 According to the new report, Aaron Hernandez was not under the influence of drugs when he chose to take his own life in his prison cell at Souza-Baranowski Correctional Facility, a cell that he reportedly resided in alone.
 What’s more, Hernandez opted to use the scene of his death to refer to a popular Bible verse.

-The newly-released report indicates that Hernandez wrote the words “John 3:16” on the wall of his cell before taking his life.
-In blood.
-Or, more specifically, “a substance consistent with blood,” according to the report.
-Also according to the report, both of Aaron Hernandez’ feet were found to have “a large circular blood mark” on them at the time of the discovery of the suicide scene.
+The newly released report indicates that Hernandez wrote the words “John 3:16” on the wall of his cell before taking his life — in blood, or, more specifically, “a substance consistent with blood,” according to the report.
+Also according to the report, both of Aaron Hernandez’s feet were found to have “a large circular blood mark” on them at the time of the discovery of the suicide scene.
 In addition to writing “John 3:16” on his cell wall, presumably in his own blood, Hernandez also wrote the words on his forehead in ink.

 For those unfamiliar with their Bible, John 3:16 is a very popular verse, particularly among prison inmates.
 It’s a verse that promises forgiveness for this life’s sins as well as everlasting life.
 The King James Bible translation is as follows.